 Does your business, service, app, or other technological entity rely on Google's enterprise cloud services to function?
 Then you might want some way to manage that service from your phone or tablet.
 Here it is: the Cloud Console app for Android.
 This handy little tool is currently in beta, but those who rely on Google's hosting and virtualizing service will surely be able to overlook that.
-The app has been popping in and out of the Play Store for the last week, so we threw it onto APK Mirror in case it disappears again.
 Read More

 Trello for Android, a popular task management app that describes itself as "a whiteboard with super powers," got a big update today, introducing the app's "first foray into material design."
 The update comes with revamped layouts, new navigation paradigms, and tons of aesthetic improvements.

 In a post to the Trello blog, Dan Lew explains that the revamp was "a ton of work," noting that not a single corner of the interface went unnoticed - the entire interface was given close inspection with Google's new design philosophies in mind, but Lew stresses that the core experience remains the same.
 Read More